 This material is protected by the copyright laws of the United States and other countries.
-No part of this document may be reproduced, distributed, or altered in any form, by any means, by any entity nor may it be used to make any derivative work (such as translation, transformation, or adaptation) except in accordance with applicable agreements, contracts, or licensing, without the express written consent of RGB Networks.
+No part of this document may be reproduced, distributed, or altered in any form, by any means, by any entity nor may it be used to make any derivative work (such as translation, transformation, or adaptation) except in accordance with applicable agreements, contracts, or licensing, without the express written consent of Imagine Communications.
+All other uses are illegal.